The Perfect Proof That Shorter Sketches

-- This is followed by a repeat of the docu-concert that is following around Elvis Presley's coat.
+This is followed by a repeat of the docu-concert that followed around Elvis Presley's coat.

-- The Shah's Final day is a scattered sketch that takes place in the US embassy on the day of the Iranian revolve.
+The Shah's Final day is a scattered sketch that takes place in the US embassy on the day of the Iranian revolve.
 The receptionist is a valley girl who has to play gatekeeper to block people's access to the ambassador.
-There is an interesting cast of characters but nothing really goes on, luckily this was a shorter sketch than usual so I was happy to see it move on.
+There is a quirky cast of characters, but nothing really goes on, luckily this was a shorter sketch than usual, so I was happy to see it move on.

-- Once again, Jane and Bill host the news and this week there was nothing but stories.
-Dan Aykroyd did step in as the manager of the news department but he too just delivered an interesting but outdated story.
+Once again, Jane and Bill host the news and this week there was nothing but stories.
+Dan Aykroyd did step in as the manager of the news department but he too just delivered another outdated story.

-- Black Perspective was an interesting bit this week.
-This time the topic was black women in film and Garrett asks why there are more role models.
-Cicely then makes an interesting point about how living in a male dominated world leads to races and cultures being evaluated base on the action and attitudes of the male representatives.
-Though I thought this was an interesting takeaway, it gets a little harsh when she goes on to explain the next part of the equation.
-That part being, in her words not mine, that black women have to pay for black men being such "losers."
+Black Perspective was a thought-provoking bit this week.
+This time the topic was black women in film, and Garrett asks why there aren’t more black role models.
+Cicely then makes an interesting point about how living in a male-dominated world leads to races and cultures being evaluated base on the action and attitudes of the male representatives.
+Though I thought this was a compelling takeaway, it gets a little harsh when she goes on to explain the next part of the equation.
+That part being, in her words, not mine, that black women have to pay for black men being such "losers."

-- The X-Cop return to do a carbon copy of every other sketch they've been in.
-This time they kill and frame to nursing school roommates claiming the events were cause by lesbianism.
+The X-Cop return to do a carbon copy of every other sketch they've been in.
+This time, the X-Cops kill and frame to nursing school roommates claiming the events were caused by lesbianism.

 Cicely Sings Sicily is a parody of a music commercial with Cicely Tyson singing songs from Sicily.